-Planning for Everyone You Love and Everything You Have
+Planning For Everyone You Love And Everything You Have

-Before your Family Wealth Planning Session, you will complete a Family Wealth Inventory and Assessment, which will help you to get clear about what you own and what you have to think about when it comes to planning for the well-being and care of your loved ones and your belongings.
+Before your Family Wealth Planning Session, you will complete your Family Wealth Inventory & Assessment, which will help you to get clear about what you own and what you have to think about when it comes to planning for the well-being and care of your loved ones and your belongings.

 For people with additional needs, we provide advanced estate planning services.

 We get this question all the time.

 Unfortunately, most DIY plans do not work because much of what passes for estate “planning” is little more than word processing.

 You answer a few automated questions and then the drafter (normally just software, not a human being) decides which “plan” is right for you.
 And then you are forced into a template document that may not reflect your needs or situation whatsoever.